cghiaus/ELECTRE_Tri/docs/tutorials/README.md

 > Figure 1.
 Tutorial type of documentation (adapted after [Procida 2017](https://diataxis.fr)).

 __Tutorials__ are structured _learning_ experiences through a series of guided steps to solve a meaningful problem.
 Users actively engage with the material (_action_) aimed at helping them gain new knowledge and skills (_acquisition_).

+__Tutorials__ are _learning_ oriented.
+They are structured experiences that serve to  through guided steps,

 __Contents__